 Optimizing the eviction of code containers from disk

-At the end of August, I came across Juncheng Yang’s post about his work on S3-FIFO, a new cache eviction algorithm.
-This made me focus on one of the things I had been thinking about.
-In this code-on-demand system (I’ll also refer to it as “the system” throughout this post), machines receive some input to work on, along with a reference to the code that needs to run.
-To do the work, they need to fetch the code from a repository, and then run that code with the given input.
-If this system keeps going forever as described, and assuming the system gets a lot of different pieces of code to run over time, a machine will run out of disk space, because its disk will get full of code that it had to run at some point, but doesn’t need to anymore.
-A solution to this problem involves cleaning up old, unneeded code.
+In the system, machines receive some input to work on, along with a reference to the code that needs to run.
+To do the work, they need to fetch the code from a repository and then run that code with the given input, and for faster access on subsequent invocations, that code stays in the machine’s local disk.
+Throughout the system’s lifetime, given that it’ll get many different pieces of code to run over time, a machine will run out of disk space if old code isn’t removed.
 This resembles cache eviction, and I wondered whether I could adapt S3-FIFO to work in this scenario.

 Since the system functions similarly to every other Function-as-a-Service system out there, I did some light searches for publications on this eviction mechanism, but couldn’t find anything interesting, even after getting some good pointers from Juncheng.
 Almost every result talked about the optimization of cold-start latencies (in most cases by keeping the code running), which is related to the scenario I had in mind, but still not the exact thing: the system still has to fetch code in certain cases, and optimising this particular step is what I’m interested in.

-While working on those adaptations, I also figured out that we can approach this problem in a different way: since we don’t want to evict running code, we can just wait until it has finished running before adding it to our eviction queue (it will already be in the cache, just not eligible for eviction yet).
-Basically, the size of our eviction queue becomes “dynamic”: if our queue is at 10GB and a signal comes in to run some code weighing 1GB, the queue shrinks to 9GB.
-Similarly, if some code weighing 1GB finishes running, the queue grows by 1GB (and the extra 1GB will “instantly” fill up with the code that just finished running).
+While working on these adaptations, I also figured out that I can approach this problem in a different way: since we don’t want to evict running code, we can wait until it has finished running before adding it to the eviction queue (it will already be in the cache, just not eligible for eviction yet).
+This means that the size of the eviction queue becomes dynamic: if the queue is at 10GB and a signal comes in to run some code weighing 1GB, the queue shrinks to 9GB.
+Similarly, if some code weighing 1GB finishes running, the queue grows by 1GB and gets instantly filled with the code that just finished running.
 This allows the use of existing eviction algorithms without introducing a new constraint.
-Dynamically resizing the queue size is often easier than making existing items unremovable, because reducing the queue size means we just need to evict more items until the queue is at or below the target size, and increasing the size is almost instant with not a lot of extra work needed.
+Dynamically resizing the queue size seems to be easier than making existing items unremovable, because reducing the queue size means we just evict more items until the queue is at or below the target size, and increasing the size is almost instant with not a lot of extra work needed.

 Finding some data for experiments